 - pregnant or breastfeeding women: 600 IU

-Some sources suggest that considerably higher daily amounts of vitamin D—as high as 2000 IU per day—are needed.
-The NIH emphasizes that people over age 50 generally need higher amounts of vitamin D than younger people do.
+Some sources suggest that considerably higher daily amounts of vitamin D — as high as 2000 IU per day — are needed.

 Although the exact amount may be in question, the importance of vitamin D is not.
-Talk to your doctor for guidance on how to ensure you get the right amount for your needs.
+Talk to your doctor for guidance on how to ensure you get the right amount for your body.